BestGuide is reader supported and may earn affiliate commission. Learn More.

 To provide a balanced Gusto Review, we weighed the advantages against the limitations.

-• Support Wait Times: During peak tax season (January and April), hold times for phone support can increase, though their help center is robust.
+Accounting Integrations: Syncs seamlessly with QuickBooks, Xero, and FreshBooks, eliminating double-entry between payroll and bookkeeping.
+Support Wait Times: During peak tax season (January and April), hold times for phone support can increase, though the help center is robust.

 Is Gusto Legit?